kristianguevara/referral-builder/README.md

 **Frontend Terminal**
 - On `frontend/`, simply run `npm start`

-**Permission Note:** By any chance you are encountering `Error: EACCES: permission denied,`, ensure you own the folder by doing the following inside the `referral-builder/` folder:
+**Permission Note:** By any chance you are encountering `Error: EACCES: permission denied`, ensure you own the folder by doing the following commands inside the `referral-builder/` folder:
 1. `sudo chown -R $(whoami) .` - This command changes the ownership of the current directory and all its subdirectories to the current user.
 2. `chmod -R 777 .` - This command changes the permissions of the current directory and all its subdirectories to allow read, write, and execute for the owner only.

-**Note:**: The database will be automatically created when you run the backend, eliminating the need for manual configuration.
+**Note:** The database will be automatically created when you run the backend, eliminating the need for manual configuration.

 --

 ### Additional Notes for the project

--  **Postalcode:** Stored thisas a string to accommodate alphanumeric postal codes in various countries.
+-  **Postal code:** Stored as a string to accommodate alphanumeric postal codes in various countries.
 -  **Phone:** Accepts only numbers and dashes.
 -  **Country List:** Although the country list can be fetched via API, a pre-downloaded JSON list is used as to not over-complicate.

 --

 -  **Redux:** The app doesn't implement Redux, keeping the scope straightforward.
-Overengineering is avoided for simplicity and efficiency.
+Over-engineering is avoided for simplicity and efficiency.
 -  **Database:** SQLite is used to keep things simple.
 It's free and effective for this activity.
 -  **File Upload:** For simplicity, file uploads are implemented using base64 strings.
 This is to ensure that this app can serve as standalone.
 Best practice should still involve server-side upload and served via URL.
 The maximum file size allowed is 5MB in order to to keep the database unbloated.
 -  **Environment Variables (.env):** While it's not recommended to push .env files, it's done here for ease of running the app.
-In a production environment, it's advisable to obtain sensitive information from either teammates or through a password vault.
+In a production environment, it's advisable to obtain this through your teammates or a password vault.
 - **Form Validation:** The validation is generally strict at this point.
-While a real-world application might involve numerous combinations and fine-tuning, for the purpose of this activity, implementation robust yet straightforward.
+While a real-world application might involve numerous combinations and fine-tuning, for the purpose of this activity, implementation is kept leveled yet straightforward.

 --